-Pre Greek Names in Greece and Anatolia, Place Names ending with: -ndos, -nthos/-ntha, -(s)sos/-(s)sa, -naSince Paul Krestchmer 1896, Blegen's 1928 articles, a linguistic union that preceded the Greek civilization was known and well established and accepted.
+Pre-Greek Names in Greece and Anatolia, Place Names ending with: -ndos, -nthos/-ntha, -(s)sos/-(s)sa, -naSince Paul Krestchmer's 1896 book and Blegen's 1928 articles, a linguistic union in Turkey and Greece that preceded the Greek civilization was known, well established and accepted.
 It was called Pre-Greek without further naming who these civilization founding people were.

 Based on the research done so far and adding my own work on Turkish language, it is now possible to associate the city names ending with the founding people!

 Please see more info at:

 Etymology of the word Turk based on Mesopotamian written records

 From Sumerian and modern Turkish Ug/Ag/Aug/Og, to Etruscan Augur, Latin Augeo, and the First Roman Emperor Augustus

 Scythian, Scyth are UzKut / Sukut, union of Turkish People Uz (Uguz/Oguz) and Kut (Ugut/Ogut) known from Mesopotamian Cuneiform Records,

 How I proved that Ugur Turks / Hurrians were the founders of Ancient Greece